Skip to content Skip to footer

 Understanding The Impact Of Diet And Exercise

+Being overweight can contribute to OSA by putting extra pressure on the throat muscles and airway.
 Eating a healthy diet and regular exercise can help you lose weight, reducing the severity of OSA symptoms.
 Focus on balanced meals with plenty of fruits, vegetables, and lean proteins, and try to exercise most days of the week.

 Seeking Support From Family And Peers